-Scheme Boards shall maintain a general Risk Management Framework for their scheme and shall require all PAYMENTS SYSTEM within the scheme to implement a risk-management framework appropriate for the risks the payment system poses to the scheme and the broader financial system.
+Scheme Boards shall maintain a general Risk Management Framework for their scheme and shall require all payment systems within the scheme to implement a risk-management framework appropriate for the risks the payment system poses to the scheme and the broader financial system.

-At a minimum, the risk management framework shall include the following:
+At a minimum, the risk management framework shall include to:

-- a.
-Establish sound governance arrangements to oversee the risk management framework. - b.
-Set sound risk management objectives and establish processes for identifying the key risks associated with the payment scheme. - c.
-Establish clear & appropriate rules and procedures to pursue the stated objectives. - d.
-Employ the resources necessary to achieve the system's risk-management objectives and implement effectively its rules and procedures.

-e.
-Build resilience and security adequate to ensure the confidentiality, integrity and availability of the system.
+- a. establish sound governance arrangements to oversee the risk management framework; - b. set sound risk management objectives and establish processes for identifying the key risks associated with the payment scheme; - c. establish clear and appropriate rules and procedures to pursue the stated objectives; - d. employ the resources necessary to achieve the system's risk-management objectives and implement effectively its rules and procedures; and - e. build resilience and security adequate to ensure the confidentiality, integrity and availability of the system.

-7.2.1.
-IDENTIFY RISKS CLEARLY AND SET SOUND RISK-MANAGEMENT OBJECTIVES
+IDENTIFY RISKS AND SET RISK-MANAGEMENT OBJECTIVES

 Appropriate risk identification and assessment is the foundation of a sound risk-management framework.
-Scheme Boards and Payment System Operators should take adequate steps to clearly identify and assess all risks that may result from or arise in any part of the payment system including the system's settlement process as well as the parties posing and bearing each risk.
+Scheme Boards and Payment System Operators shall take adequate steps to clearly identify and assess all risks that may result from or arise in any part of the payment system including the system's settlement process as well as the parties posing and bearing each risk.